 @Peter Lindelauf Here the local councils have planted crocus daffodils and tulips followed by wild flowers on our verges and roundabouts.
 It's a wonderful idea and brings a lot of pleasure to people who may not have gardens.
 Planting daffodils in your grass will save on grass cutting ?

+We've really cut back on grass area in our yard, @Shonie Hutter.
+Takes Jenny about 15 minutes to cut it with her electric mower.
+We don't water it much so it doesn't grow much and is overtopped by large Ponderosa pines.
 So, it's a good candidate for naturalising and a 'meadow' approach.
 As well, a couple of years ago, I quit my war with dandelions -- in the lawn, at least.
 Not the garden.
 I'd use a Fiskar dandelion puller for hundreds every string.
 Being one of the first flowers around here for bees in spring is a good enough rationale, and I am learning to love dandelions -- in the right place.
 Ha.
 So, we'll let the grass grow until the bulbs are done.

 Our town did the same @Shonie Hutter.
 They’ve planted daffodils all down the Main Street, so when you drive it, you get to enjoy all the bursts of yellow.
 They also did the same with flowering trees.
 Driving down that road in spring is beautiful.

-I quit my war with dandelions
+•I quit my war with dandelions

 Yeah, I'm quite a fan of dandelions also -- the bees love them.